Edible Garden Plants

 Onions and Garlic

 If there are fail-safe vegetables for edible landscaping, it would be onions, garlic, and chives.
-Be aware though, chives have a tendency to quickly spread.
+Be aware though, that chives have a tendency to quickly spread.
 If you don't want them taking over your garden, don't let them go to seed.
-Since garlic and onions need to be dug up when harvested, they can be trickier to interplant.
-But you could always use them along borders.

 Peppers and Chillies

 Hot or not, peppers and chilies are a great way of spicing up any dish – and they're pretty easy to grow, too.
 The plants will do just fine in a small pot in which you can grow a variety of different types of seeds.
-Just stick to one per pot and water them little and often.
+Just stick to one per pot and water them a little and often.
 Easy peasy.

 Radishes